isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 -  ``auto-failover`` - a boolean value which denotes whether a server detecting a partner's failure should automatically start serving the partner's clients.
-The default value of this parameter is true.
+The default value of this parameter is ``true``.

-In our example configuration, both active servers can allocate leases from the subnet "192.0.3.0/24".
+In our example configuration above, both active servers can allocate leases from the subnet "192.0.3.0/24".
 This subnet contains two address pools:
 "192.0.3.100 - 192.0.3.150" and "192.0.3.200 - 192.0.3.250", which are
 associated with HA server scopes using client classification.
 When ``server1`` processes a DHCP query, it uses the first pool for lease allocation.
 Conversely, when ``server2`` processes a DHCP query it uses the second pool.
-When either of the servers is in the ``partner-down`` state, it can serve leases from both pools and it selects the pool which is appropriate for the received query.
-In other words, if the query would normally be processed by ``server2`` but this server is not available, ``server1`` will allocate the lease from the pool of "192.0.3.200 - 192.0.3.250".
-The Kea control agent in front of the ``server3`` requires basic HTTP authentication and authorizes the user id "foo" with the password "bar".
+If either of the servers is in the ``partner-down`` state, the other can serve leases from both pools; it selects the pool which is appropriate for the received query.
+In other words, if the query would normally be processed by ``server2`` but this server is not available, ``server1`` allocates the lease from the pool of "192.0.3.200 - 192.0.3.250".
+The Kea control agent in front of ``server3`` requires basic HTTP authentication, and authorizes the user ID "foo" with the password "bar".

 .. note::

-   The ``url`` schema can be ``http`` or ``https`` but since Kea version 1.9.6 the ``https`` schema requires a TLS setup which should be implemented for Kea version 1.9.7.
+   The ``url`` schema can be ``http`` or ``https``, but since Kea version 1.9.6 the ``https`` schema requires a TLS setup.
    The hostname part must be an IPv4 address or an IPv6 address between square brackets, e.g. ``http://[2001:db8::1]:8080/``.
 Names are not accepted.